djhunt/process/docs/lifecycle/lifecycle.rst

 * What is the top level technical decision making body for the project, analogous to a TSC, to which the TAC should look for interfaces.

+Additionally, the review will confirm that the incoming project scope is within scope of the LFN.

 Outcome for TAC LFN Admission Review
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^